eddiesholl/show-coordinates-nextjs/README.md

 ### Client

 The client aspect is a React web app, with a single page.
 It fetches coordinates from the API endpoint when the page loads (the `Map` component mounts) and renders those coordinates in a basic map view using the `mapbox-gl` NPM dependency.
-The map view is configured to fit a box around the coordinates, with padding.
+The map's initial view is configured to fit a box around the coordinates, with padding.

 ## Extensions